-Whether it be for an advertisement, a call-to-action, or a warning, pops-up are a common way to draw the attention of users.
+Whether it be an advertisement, a call-to-action, or a warning, pops-up are a common way to draw the attention of users.

-However, when these alerts and overlays are implemented, it may interfere with testers who are keen on automation.
+However, when these alerts and overlays are implemented, it may interfere with testers who are keen on test automation.
 So, how do you use Selenium to close out of a window, or automate testing to interact with a pop-up?
 We demonstrated the commands for basic pop-ups to make test automation as seamless as possible, without reverting to manual.

 There are a few distinct types of alert messages that pop-up with varying user asks.

 Simple – A simple alert will usually give minimal information or a warning and only require one, such as clicking an “OK” button to confirm you understand the message.

 Prompt– Usually a prompt alert will require the user to input some information such as a name, email, or password before being able to click “OK” to continue.

 Confirmation – Confirmation alerts will request permission, which can be answered by clicking “OK” or “Cancel”.

 Pop-ups and alerts are usually either Windows-based or web-based.
 Windows-based alerts are beyond Webdriver capabilities because they’re part of the OS instead of the browser, so you’ll probably need to rely on third-party tools such as Sikuli Script or Robot class.